devniz/revolut-banking-service/README.md

 ## Implementation phase

+The code block dedicated to the Transfer operation is synchronized and the database layer support Transaction with lock step.
+See Serializable transactions: https://jdbi.org/#_serializable_transactions

 ### Dependencies:
 - Spark Framework: Lightweight micro framework for web services.
 - JDBI 3: Better implementation of JDBC.
 It provides full support for JDBC transaction.